Macacoazul01/month_picker_dialog/README.md

 ## How to use it:

-Just add `showMonthPicker()` inside your button function like a normal date picker dialog (context parameter is required):
+Just add `showMonthPicker()` or use `showMonthRangePicker()` to select by range inside your button function like a normal date picker dialog (context parameter is required):

 since 0.6.0 initialDate isn't required anymore!